mamat-rahmat/checker_id/README.md

 # Checker ID

-A simple script to check "suspicious" word in Indonesian po translation fileO.
-Suspicious means it is recognized by KBBI (Kamus Besar Bahasa Indonesia).
+A simple script to check "suspicious" word in Indonesian po translation file.
+Suspicious means it is unrecognized by KBBI (Kamus Besar Bahasa Indonesia).

 ## Details